March 2017 - Vol. 11, Issue 2

 Each state has specific rules regarding the management of ABLE accounts.
 The following are examples of state-specific rules regarding withdrawals from an ABLE account:

 The launch of additional state ABLE plans in the coming months is anticipated.
-For up-to-date information, check out the ABLE National Resource Center at http://www.ablenrc.org/about/what-are-able-accounts, or a similar resource maintained by The Arc at http://www.thearc.org/what-we-do/public-policy/issues/able-program-implementation.
+For up-to-date information, check out the ABLE National Resource Center at https://www.ablenrc.org/what-is-able/what-are-able-acounts/, or a similar resource maintained by The Arc.
 States will undoubtedly learn from each other’s experiences, and the best available option for a person with special needs is likely to be a moving target.
 As always, it is important to consult with a competent special needs attorney to help families understand the benefits and drawbacks of the various ABLE programs, as well as other tools that should be considered to help secure the future of the beneficiary.

 About this Newsletter: We hope you find this newsletter useful and informative, but it is not the same as legal counsel.
 A free newsletter is ultimately worth everything it costs you; you rely on it at your own risk.
 Good legal advice includes a review of all of the facts of your situation, including many that may at first blush seem to you not to matter.
 The plan it generates is sensitive to your goals and wishes while taking into account a whole panoply of laws, rules and practices, many not published.
 That is what The Special Needs Alliance is all about.
 Contact information for a member in your state may be obtained by visiting the Special Needs Alliance online.